1. Up drown court, England:

 A heart to weep for thee.
 "B"

-reader.
+There are many different such forms, each with its own associations and resonances to cause a particular effect on the reader.
 A basic distinction is between rhyme schemes that apply to a single stanza, and those that continue their pattern throughout an entire poem.
 There are also more elaborate related forms, like the sestina - which requires repetition of exact words in a complex pattern.

-English, highly repetitive rhyme schemes are unusual.
+In English, highly repetitive rhyme schemes are unusual.
 English has more vowel sounds than Italian, for example, meaning that such a scheme would be far more restrictive for an English writer than an Italian one - there are fewer suitable words to match a given pattern.
 Even such schemes as the terza rima ("aba bcb cdc ded..."), used by Dante Alighieri in The Divine Comedy, have been considered too difficult for English.

 Some rhyme schemes: